 - If you do need to apply for planning permission, your architect or design-and-build firm should guide you through the process

 8. A loft conversion could cut your energy bills

 Adding a loft conversion provides the perfect opportunity to make your home more energy efficient, as the installation of specific insulation is a requirement of building regulations.
 There are two forms of insulation and a building control inspector – either an independent inspector or one from your local authority – will determine which type your home requires.

 Cold-roof insulation In total, 10cm of insulation is required; 7cm made up by filling the space between the rafters with foam insulation.
 The other 3cm of slab insulation is attached to the inside of the rafters.
 It’s essential that a 5cm gap be left between the roof felt and insulation to allow for ventilation.

-Warm-roof insulation Foam insulation 10cm-thick is fitted over the rafters before adding capping, tile battens and tiles, this is a more complex option commonly used when a roof covering has been stripped, perhaps when creating a dormer.
+Warm-roof insulation involves foam insulation 10cm-thick fitted over the rafters before adding capping, tile battens and tiles.
+This is a more complex option commonly used when a roof covering has been stripped, perhaps when creating a dormer.
 A 10cm-thick slab of foam insulation can insulate a dormer wall, while a 10cm-thick quilt of insulation is required between plasterboard attached to either side of an internal partition wall.
 You’ll need 10cm-thick insulation between floor joists.

 9. You need to think carefully about the exterior

 If your loft conversion will include extended sections, consider whether you want the new exterior to contrast with or complement your existing property.
 You could choose matching brickwork, or include rendering or cladding for a more contemporary finish.

 For modern homes, frameless and minimalist-style windows are a great option.
 However, if you have a period property, there may be conservation requirements – such as requiring windows to sit flush with the roof – that reduce your options.